-Also back then, “Progressivism,” to people like Immanuel Kant, for example, was movement away from barbaric authoritarianism, and toward peace and technological progress.
+People like Immanuel Kant invoked “Progressivism” as movement away from barbaric authoritarianism, and toward peace and technological progress.
 Moving forward meant moving away from almighty government and its tribal-drum-beating conformists.
 Experimentation and progress requires freedom, you know.
 So “Progressive” and “Liberal” really go together very well in their proper use.

 “Conservatives,” on the other hand, had always rejected notions of classless individualism and egalitarianism, and promoted hierarchy under a distinct ruling class; and often hereditary at that.

-So, where are we?
+So, where are we today?
 We have hereditary rulers, practically speaking.
 We definitely have a ruling class we’ve empowered over almost every physical aspect of our lives; even allowing them to determine the value of our currency.
 You and I have no “rights” they cannot seize for any number of political whims.
 “The Patriot Act,” and other similar euphemysticism, is all about gutting the rule of law and everything our founders, as well as thinkers like Locke and Kant were all about.
 With something cynically deemed “historic” every day now (literally historic, as in regressing to pre-Hammurabic barbarism), we’ve become lock-stepping, militarized, book-burning fascists.

 I do not use that word “fascist” lightly or without cause.
 Look up how Mussolini defined his corporatist variation of socialism, and you’ll see that the USA is and has been for some time, fascist.
 Mussolini himself declared FDR a fine fascist.

 I wish I were making that up.

 Since Republicans like Teddy Roosevelt started a “Progressive Movement” in the USA, that regressive conservatism is what “Progressive Liberal” in modern parlance has become.